mit-orcd/orcd-docs-edit/docs/recipes/basic_vasp_gcc_example.md

 !!! note "Prerequisites"

-    To use VASP a research group must obtain a license from the VASP team as described here [here](https://www.vasp.at/sign_in/registration_form/).
+    * To use VASP a research group must obtain a license from the VASP team as described here [here](https://www.vasp.at/sign_in/registration_form/).

-!!! note "Prerequisites"

-    This example assumes you have access to a Slurm partition and are working with a Rocky Linux environment.
+    * This example assumes you have access to a Slurm partition and are working with a Rocky Linux environment.

 #### 1. Extract VASP source code files